What is lead extraction?

 surgery.
 Other possible problems include:

-Certain factors make complications slightly more likely.
-These include being female,
+Certain factors make complications a little more likely.
+These include: being female;

-specific risks will depend on your specific medical conditions.
-Be sure to discuss
+risk for complications.
+Your specific risks will depend on your specific health conditions.

-your concerns with your healthcare provider before you have your lead extraction.
+Talk with your healthcare provider about your concerns before your lead extraction.

-How do I prepare for a lead extraction?
+How do I get ready for a lead extraction?

 Talk with your healthcare provider about what you should do to prepare for your lead

-You may have some tests before your procedure.
+You may also have some tests before your procedure.
 These might include:

 Let your healthcare provider know if you are pregnant before having the procedure.